 Where our assessments have determined it would be a 'disproportionate burden' to apply fixes to make a particular online service accessible, you can email: email@example.com to request information in an accessible format.

 Ongoing improvements for increased accessibility

-Our online services are currently being (and will continue to be) reviewed for compliance with WCAG 2.1 AA; these tests are carried out internally using manual checks alongside automated testing using SiteMorse.
-The findings of our ongoing SiteMorse reviews will continue to inform and prioritise our actions according to usage data, as we work to improve accessibility across our online services.
+Our online services are currently being (and will continue to be) reviewed for compliance with WCAG 2.1 AA; these tests are carried out internally using manual checks alongside automated testing using Silktide.
+The findings of our ongoing Silktide reviews will continue to inform and prioritise our actions according to usage data, as we work to improve accessibility across our online services.

-This accessibility statement was last reviewed on 19 April 2021, by our WDU Facilitators Team.
+This accessibility statement was last reviewed on 19 December 2022, by our Workforce Development Unit Facilitators Team.